DoctorMcKay/node-steam-user/doc/AppAuth.md

 Parses an app ticket.
 Currently this can only parse full tickets, i.e. app ownership tickets won't work.
 If you don't know the difference, it probably doesn't matter to you.

-Returns an object containing these properties:
+On success, returns an object containing these properties:
 - `authTicket` - A Buffer containing the part of the ticket that's sent to Steam for validation
 - `gcToken` - A string containing a 64-bit number which is the ticket's "GC token" (GC stands for "game connect")
 - `tokenGenerated` - A `Date` object containing the time when this ticket's GC token was generated